MV Cape Orlando

 On 14 September 1994, the MV Cape Orlando was chartered under long-term contract to US Department of Transportation and added to the Ready Reserve Fleet on.
 The ship was used during the Iraq War and the Afghanistan war.

-The MV Cape Orlando is currently inactive at the Ready Reserve Fleet Alameda.
+The MV Cape Orlando was stationed at the Ready Reserve Fleet Alameda.

+On 3 November 2023, while docked in Oakland, California, Pro-Palestinian protestors, who believed the ship was carrying weapons bound for Israel, demonstrated at the ship.
+A small group of protestors attempted to board her, but were stopped by ship security.
+She got underway from Oakland nine hours after her planned departure time.